astro-fusion/astro-blogs/17_Ashtakavarga/170604_Spiritual_Dimensions_of_Ashtakavarga.md

 ---
-title: "Spiritual Dimensions of Ashtakavarga"
+title: Spiritual Dimensions of Ashtakavarga
 description: |
   "Philosophical exploration of how Ashtakavarga connects to karma,"
 pubDate: "2025-03-07"